Museu do Aljube-Resistencia e Liberdade

-Type: Cultural Venues, Free Attractions, History Museums, Museums, Uniquely Here, Unusual
+Type: Architecture, Cultural Venues, History Museums, Museums, Uniquely Here, Unusual

 The Aljube Museum of Resistance and Freedom stands as a grim reminder of Portugal's oppressive dictatorship under Salazar.
 Housed within the former Aljube political prison, the museum is as much a...
 Read More

 The Aljube Museum of Resistance and Freedom stands as a grim reminder of Portugal's oppressive dictatorship under Salazar.
 Housed within the former Aljube political prison, the museum is as much a memorial to the victims of imprisonment and torture as an endeavour to highlight the values of democracy and freedom.
 Displayed chronologically over three floors is a permanent exhibition that vividly charts the rise of fascism in Portugal, beginning with the advent of military dictatorship in 1923 through the establishment in 1933 of the Estado Novo (New State).
 Resistance to the regime, the anti-colonial struggle and 1974's so-called "Carnation Revolution", which effectively ended 48 years of dictatorship, are also chronicled.
 A fascinating and often poignant collection of period artefacts, photographs, original newsreel and radio broadcasts bring this dark chapter in Portugal's history into stark focus.
-Information panels are currently only in Portuguese but will eventually feature additional English translation.
+Detailed Information panels explain more about each exhibit.